-Houses with an initial basic rent of more than € 737,14 per month (price level 2020) are in principle liberalized and can be rented out in the free sector.
-This means that the housing valuation system (also known as the points system) does not apply to this and the tenancy committee is not authorized to judge the rent.
+Houses with an initial basic rent of more than € 752,33 per month and minimal 143 points (price level July 2021) are in principle liberalized and can be rented out in the free sector.
+This means that the housing valuation system, also known as the points system, does not apply to this and the tenancy committee is not authorized to judge the rent.

 There is, however, an important exception.
 The tenant always has the right to request, within six months after the start of the lease, the tenancy committee to determine how many points the property is worth.
 If the property is worth 145 points or more (this point may be subject to change in the future), then the house is liberalized and the tenancy committee does not give an opinion on the rent.
 However, if the tenancy committee determines that the property is worth less than 145 points, then the points system still applies.
 The tenancy committee will then determine the rental price from the start of the lease on the maximum rental price according to the housing valuation system.